Advertisement

 The Stereotype: Women Always Have To Pee

-The science: Physiology can indeed impact the need to go.
+The science says: Physiology can indeed affect the need to go.

 It’s true, having a uterus and a short urethra is basically a setup for a lifetime of bathroom sprints.
 Why?

-• The uterus puts some pressure on the bladder.
+• The uterus puts pressure on the bladder.

 • Childbirth and menopause can weaken the pelvic floor muscles, interfering with one’s ability to hold urine.